js15-gh/fll-koala-kiwis/sessions/motor_pair_session.md

 '''

 # ===== MATH HELPER =====
+'''
+How Distance to Degrees Math works:

+When a wheel moves 1 rotation, it moves by a distance of it's circumference wheel_circumference = pi * wheel_diameter_inches

+Now, let's find out how many times we want the wheel to move depending on the distance we want to travel wheel_rotations = distance_inches / wheel_cirumference

+1 rotation is 360 degrees, now let's figure out degrees from rotations degrees = wheel_rotations * 360
+'''
 def calculate_degrees(distance_inches):
     wheel_circumference = 3.14159 * wheel_diameter  # Distance per rotation
     rotations = distance_inches / wheel_circumference  # Number of rotations needed